run-ai/docs/docs/developer/cluster-api/reference/interactive.md

    tensorboardLogdir	<Object>
      The TensorBoard Logs directory

+   terminateAfterPreemption	<Object>
+     Indicates whether the job should be terminated, by the system, after it has been preempted.
+Default to false.

    tolerations	<Object>
      Toleration rules which apply to the pods running the workload.
 Toleration rules guide (but do not require) the system to which node each pod can be